Diário de Coimbra

 Diário de Coimbra is the main newspaper of Coimbra, Portugal.
+Diário de Coimbra was founded on May 24, 1930 by Adriano Lucas (1883 – December 17, 1950).
+It is the oldest daily newspaper in Portugal that remains in the ownership of the founder's family.
+The founder's son, also named Adriano Lucas (December 14, 1925, Coimbra – March 21, 2011, Lisbon), assumed leadership of the group in 1950.

-Founded on May 24, 1930, by Adriano Lucas (1883 - December 17, 1950), Diário de Coimbra is the oldest daily newspaper in Portugal that remains in the ownership of the founder's family.
-The founder's son, also named Adriano Lucas (December 14, 1925, Coimbra - March 21, 2011, Lisbon), assumed leadership of the group in 1950.
-The most complicated period in the group's history was marked by resistance to censorship imposed during the dictatorship in Portugal.
+The most difficult period in the group's history was marked by resistance to censorship imposed during the dictatorship in Portugal.
 Its publication was suspended for a period of one year.

 Its current editor-in-chief is Adriano Callé Lucas.